aa-ko/hermod/README.md

 1. Build the image: `docker build -t hermod:dev .`
 2. Run: `docker run --rm -p 8089:8081/tcp -e VALHEIM_URI="MYVALHEIMSERVER:26010" --name hermod-dev hermod:dev`

+## Images
+Images found in `/static` are not mine!

+The `favicon.png` has been generated with [Craiyon AI](https://www.craiyon.com/).

+The background images/screenshots are random finds of Valheim content from Google Image Search.

 ## TODO
 - Replace screenshots with the images from the official press kit.
 - Make a dark theme.